thegamingden/the-ends-of-the-matrix/src/crunch/sprites.md

 Every sprite has the same Signal range as the technomancer who compiled it, regardless of rating.

+**Bonus Rules:** A Sprite can spend a Simple Action to join into the Network of the Technomancer who compiled it (any Connections it has open transfer on to the Technomancer).
+While so joined they cannot be individually attacked with any normal matrix action (though they're still subject to Task Removal), and they are simply crashed or not depending on the state of the Technomancer's Network (as with a normal subsumed device).
+Joined Sprites even stay with the Tehnomancer when they go Ghosting.
+Joined Sprites do _not_ take their own actions.
+Instead, one of them can take an Initiative Pass each round in place of the Network's IC.
+If the Technomancer's Network is not currently running any IC at all, one Sprite can take a single Initiative Pass immediately after the Technomancer's first Initiative Pass in a combat round.
+While joined, a Sprite maintains its own ability scores for determining any dice pools it rolls on actions it performs, and joined Sprites _don't_ grant any of their ability scores to their Technomancer's Network (that's what the Puppeteer power is for).

 ## Types of Sprites
 _"I've heard your song.
 It's a bad song."_